Family Life MinistryBack to Course Guide

 The course presents an introduction to the field of family life ministry.
 Focus will be on the design, development, and delivery of a comprehensive family ministry with emphasis on preventive and therapeutic resources for families in the church and in the community.
 The theological foundations for a ministry to families will be explored.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

-- Understanding the role of family life ministry in the local church and defining family ministry.
+- Defining family ministry and understanding the role of family life ministry in the local church.

 - Discussing the major decisions a church and church leadership make before initiating a ministry to families.

 - Describing a theological and biblical basis for family life ministry and the nature of the family.

 - Formulating an approach to counseling in the local church for various church contexts.

 - Analyzing the common barriers to family life ministry and discussing approaches to deal with those barriers.

 - Formulating a plan to minister to the needs of families in the local church through the use of a congregational needs analysis.